rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "Matthew 12:29"
     how can anyone enter a strong man’s house and steal his possessions, unless he first ties up the strong man?
 Then he can plunder his house.

+!!! quote "Matthew 8:28-29"
+    And when he was come to the other side into the country of the Gergesenes, there met him two possessed with devils, coming out of the tombs, exceeding fierce, so that no man might pass by that way.
+And, behold, they cried out, saying, What have we to do with thee, Jesus, thou Son of God? art thou come hither to torment us before the time?

 !!! quote "Ephesians 6:12"